krb5/krb5/doc/rst_source/krb_admins/admin_commands/kproplog.rst

 KDC server and the :ref:`kpropd(8)` process on the slave KDC servers.
 When updates occur, they are logged to this file.
-Subsequently any KDC slave configured for incremental updates will request the current data from the master KDC and update their principal.ulog file with any updates returned.
+Subsequently any KDC slave configured for incremental updates will request the current data from the master KDC and update their log file with any updates returned.

 The kproplog command requires read access to the update log file.
 It will display update entries only for the KDC it runs on.